 One of the smartest ways to implement it is in your help center.
 Make it easy for customers to find what they’re looking for as quickly as possible by using predictive analytics to serve up help desk articles before they’ve even finished their search query.

 More than ever, selecting the right keyphrases matters in SEO.
-In 2020, marketers will use data driven marketing to help them outrank the competition.
+In 2020, marketers will use data-informed marketing to help them outrank the competition.
 When using tools like Clearscope and Ubersuggest in combination, you can discover the following:

 - The average domain score of websites that are ranking in the top 10 for your desired keyphrase